department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 #### Wait (days or weeks, potentially)
 - [ ] After the canonical link has been added to the websites.csv and you have confirmation from Lighthouse that the CSV has been deployed, validate that the change has deployed by checking that the Facility Locator has been updated with the new url.
 - [ ] Update this ticket with a comment that the CSV change has been deployed.
-- [ ] Remove the "Awaiting CSV" flag to the facility node with a revision log message that includes a link to this ticket.
+- [ ] Edit facility node and remove `New facility` and "Awaiting CSV" flags with a revision log message that includes a link to this ticket.

 #### CMS Help desk (wrap up)
 - [ ] Notify editor and any other stakeholders.